Dmitry-N-Medvedev/SDC/docs/HOW-TO.md

 This function is the main outcome of this project.
 Please come back to me with *any* suggestions/arguments/general feedback.

+I allowed myself to decide which direction the robot moves when it is forced to move exactly backwards.
 #### LIBSERVER

 The [libServer](../sources/libs/libServer) hosts implementation of the HTTP server.
 The server exposes the `/direction` endpoint.
 Its code resides in the [libServer.mjs](../sources/libs/libServer/libServer.mjs) and the [handleDirection.mjs](../sources/libs/libServer/handlers/handleDirection.mjs) files.